Learning Protocols

 In this phase, ignore style.
 Focus entirely on the Geometry.
 You need to verify that your 'a' closes perfectly and your 'h' stands vertically.

-🛠 Recommended Tool: Edu SA Hand
+Recommended Tool: Edu SA Hand

-Available in Print Generator
+Available in the Print Generator (open counters, zero slant for beginners).

 Jumping from basic print to Allura is too big a gap.
 You need middleware.